Habbits

 Lack of sleep affects your mood, focus, and overall mental resilience.
 Aim for 7–9 hours per night, and develop a calming nighttime routine.
 Avoid screens before bed and try reading or meditation instead.

-5. Practice Mindfulness or Meditation
+5. Mindfulness or meditation

 9. Set Boundaries